kragorg/dng/chapters/2025-06-22 — Dungeons and Gardens.md

 its monstrous form cooling into a massive, steaming corpse on the frigid plains.
-The adventurers cheer Halite’s killing blow, relief that the surprise encounter is finished flowing over them like balm.
+The adventurers cheer Halite’s killing blow, while relief that the surprise encounter is finished flows over them like balm.

 Examining the carcass,
 Gerhard and Scarlet